 The integration of GPS systems, such as the Protrack365 GPS system, into autonomous driving technology presents a spectrum of challenges and limitations that need to be meticulously addressed.
 One significant obstacle is signal obstructions and interference.
 Urban environments, often termed ‘urban canyons,’ pose a substantial challenge due to tall buildings that can reflect or block GPS signals.
 De forma similar, tunnels and heavily forested areas present scenarios where GPS signals are entirely lost, causing navigation inaccuracies.

 Weather conditions can also impact the accuracy of GPS systems.
-Factors such as heavy rain, snow, or dense fog can degrade signal quality, leading to potential discrepancies in positioning data.
+Factors such as heavy rain, neve, or dense fog can degrade signal quality, leading to potential discrepancies in positioning data.
 This variability necessitates the need for enhanced solutions to ensure reliable operations regardless of meteorological conditions.
 Adicionalmente, GPS signal spoofing and jamming remain critical concerns.
 Spoofing involves the malicious broadcast of false GPS signals, which can mislead an autonomous vehicle’s navigation system.
 Jamming, on the other hand, involves the transmission of signals that obstruct legitimate GPS frequencies, causing a loss of signal integrity.

 To mitigate these vulnerabilities, redundancy in navigation systems is crucial.
 Complementary technologies like inertial navigation systems (INS) and visual odometry are increasingly being integrated to support GPS data.
 INS, which relies on motion sensors to track position changes, provides continuous navigation information during short-term GPS outages.
 Visual odometry uses camera data to estimate the vehicle’s movement relative to its surroundings, further bolstering the reliability of the navigation system.